sassoftware/restaf-server/README.md

 ```env
 ENV SAMESITE=None,secure
 ```

+You should be able to set these browser settings to default:
+- SameSite by default cookies
+- Coookies with SameSite must be secure

+I am not really sure about the impact of setting for Schemeful Same-site option to default.

 2.The certificates for SSL can be set in one of the following ways(all values are just examples)